Blog Archives

 We started with the kukicha and dong ding oolong, and they were both good.
 The Gaba oolong, on the other hand, was an absolutely wonderful, and it has a great story behind it, too — but that’s for another blog post.

-After going through the oolongs, Doug chose to try his favorite, a lapsang souchong, and he ended up loving it.
+After going through the oolongs, Gwen chose to try her favorite black tea, a lapsang souchong, and she ended up loving it.

 I, on the other hand, wanted to try pu-erhs.